DreamOfTheRedChamber/system-design-interviews/README.md

 * Use fine grained locking to get concurrency
 * Use memory flush/fault to handle memory overflow and availability
 * Use casual ordering to guarantee coherency

+### Scaling Memcached at Facebook
+* In a cluster:
+	- Reduce latency
+		+ Problem: Items are distributed across the memcached servers through consistent hashing.
+Thus web servers have to rountinely communicate with many memcached servers to satisfy a user request.
+As a result, all web servers communicate with every memcached server in a short period of time.
+This all-to-all communication pattern can cause incast congestion or allow a single server to become the bottleneck for many web servers.
+		+ Solution: Focus on the memcache client.
+	- Reduce load
+		+ Problem: Use memcache to reduce the frequency of fetching data among more expensive paths such as database queries.
+Web servers fall back to these paths when the desired data is not cached.
+		+ Solution: Leases; Stale values;
+	- Handling failures
+		+ Problem:
+			* A small number of hosts are inaccessible due to a network or server failure.
+			* A widespread outage that affects a significant percentage of the servers within the cluster.
+		+ Solution:
+			* Small outages: Automated remediation system.
+			* Gutter pool
+	- In a region: Replication
+	- Across regions: Consistency

 ## Message queue
 ### Benefits